Fisheries critic MP Fin Donnelly calls for land-based fish farms - Prince Rupert Northern View

 It has been widely reported that wild salmon exposed to open-net fish farms are more likely to pick up infectious disease, such as sea lice and piscine reovirus (PRV).
 Research conducted by the Department of Fisheries and Oceans Canada (DFO) shows that PRV was first detected on the West Coast of Canada in 2011 from farmed Chinook salmon.

-Tla-o-qui-aht First Nation councillor Joe Martin spoke at Thursday’s town hall event.
-Martin grew up in the village of Opitsaht on Meares Island near Tofino.
+Tla-o-qui-aht First Nation councillor Joe Martin spoke at Tofino’s town hall event.
+Martin grew up in the village of Opitsaht on Meares Island near Canada’s surf capital.

 “You look at the whole Coast, Alaska doesn’t do it, Northern B.C. doesn’t do it, now Washington or Oregon, they don’t do it.
 The only place left that is doing open-net pen salmon farming is southern B.C.
 I think the days are numbered,” he said.